NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 The incident, which occurred around 3 p.m. near the World Trade Center in lower Manhattan, has been called a “cowardly act of terror” by New York City Mayor Bill de Blasio.

-As more information regarding the tragic incident comes to light, here’s a look at how the incident unfolded:
+As more information regarding the tragic incident comes to light, here’s a look at how it unfolded:

 2010